 - Discipline Priest + Survival Hunter/Beast Mastery Hunter;

 The way to play Discipline Priest in 3v3 is slightly different from 2v2 arena.
-Ideally you want to follow the same theory, but in practice there is too much damage to safely heal with Atonement at all times because there are two DPS in every team.
+Ideally, you want to follow the same theory, but in practice, there is too much damage to safely heal with Atonement at all times because there are two DPS in every team.
 This will force you to play slightly more like a standard healer and less like a hybrid support.
-It is very important to play aggressively because you will lose a lot of Mana in 3v3, a direct consequence of having to use your healing spells more.
+It is very important to play aggressively because you will lose a lot of Mana in 3v3 which is a direct consequence of having to use your healing spells more.
 Having offensive pressure will allow you to complement your healing with a bit of Atonement, saving precious bits of Mana.

 Here is a list of the best team compositions for 3v3:

 - Jungle (Discipline Priest + Feral Druid + Survival Hunter/Beast Mastery Hunter);

 - Discipline Priest + Retribution Paladin + Arms Warrior;